7vfranz/lighthouse-data-notes/README.md

 ### Summary

 This repository contains notes/walthroughs/assignments completed by [Franz](https://github.com/7vfranz) for the Lighthouse Labs Data Science Bootcamp.
+Weekends are noted as Day 6 for simplicity.

 ### Table of Contents